learnbyexample/Command-line-text-processing/ruby_one_liners.md

 3,b,a,c,d,1,2

 $ # same as: ruby -rset -ane 'BEGIN{s=Set.new}; print if s.add?($F[1])'
-$ # suitable for files small enough to fit memory requirements
 $ # note that -n/-p option is not used
 $ ruby -e 'puts readlines.uniq {|s| s.split[1]}' duplicates.txt
 abc  7   4